Have any questions?

 communicate these to students.
 If asked why you have set limits on your

-10. After end of Fall semester and before start of Winter semester:
+availability, explain why very clearly. - After end of Fall semester and before start of Winter semester:

 ○ No unassigned college meetings